Frequently asked questions

 As much as we’d like to offer feedback on individual submissions, this is unfortunately not feasible due to the high number of entries.

-This year’s winners will be announced at a glittering awards ceremony, hopefully taking place in-person in central London on
+This year’s winners will be announced at a glittering awards ceremony which, pandemic restrictions permitting, will take place in-person at the Hilton London Metropole hotel on